Raji-20155043/ipriot-diff-exercise/README.md

 **⑦**:
 > Insert your answer here

+-Follow these instructions c.a.r.e.f.u.l.l.y. ⑦ +Follow these instructions carefully.

+First line (-) was updated as the second line (+)

 Notice that the diff above only showed different **lines** in the file.
 Including whitespaces.
 We can also highlight changes at the word level with the --word-diff option: